mortie/hconfig/README.md

 ```

 `general` is an object, becasue we specified that it only exists once.
-`virtual-host` is an array, because we only specified that it existst.
+`virtual-host` is an array, because we specified that it can exist many times.

 ## Usage